My Experiences with Mental Health

 During our discussions she taught me three techniques amongst other things;

-She taught me about the 'thinking about thinking' technique – where you take a step back and observe your thoughts.
-This helped me to recognise negative thoughts and let go of them using imagery that I had chosen.
+She taught me about 'thinking about thinking' – where you take a step back and observe your thoughts.
+This helped me to recognise negative thoughts and let go of them, using imagery that I had chosen.
 It was incredibly liberating and I still use this technique today.

 She taught me how to accept the outcome, you are going to try your best, and if you panic, so what?
 Accepting that I might not do well at something was a big weight off my shoulders.